Regents Park (Qld)

 Regents Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.0% of all households, including 42.0% couples with children, 24.8% couples without children, and 16.0% single parent families.
-Non-family households make up the remaining 16.0%, with lone person households at 13.5% and group households comprising 2.6%.
-The median household size is 3.0 people, larger than the Greater Brisbane average of 2.6.
+Family households constitute 84.0% of all households, including 42.0% couples with children, 24.8% couples without children, and 16.0% single parent families.
+Non-family households comprise the remaining 16.0%, with lone person households at 13.5% and group households making up 2.6% of the total.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households